-The consolidated financial statements have been prepared on a historical cost basis, except for the revaluation of certain financial assets and financial liabilities at fair value through profit or loss.
-The accounting policies applied by the Group are set out below and have been applied consistently throughout the consolidated financial statements, except for the adoption of the new standards and interpretations, the adoption of IFRS 8 "Operating Segments" as discussed below.
+The consolidated financial statements have been prepared on the historical cost basis, except for the revaluation of certain financial assets and financial liabilities at fair value through profit or loss.

+The accounting policies applied by the Group are set out below and have been applied consistently throughout the consolidated financial statements.